pris0213/rabbitmq-tutorial/README.md

 ## 3. Producer

-Into the folder `ping/app/services`, we've created the file `publisher_service.rb`.
+Into the folder `ping/app/services`, we've created the file [publisher_service.rb](/ping/app/services/publisher_service.rb).
 There, you'll start a connection, create a channel and send a message through the exchange previously created on RabbitMQ's `deffinitions.json`.

 Since we're using the Bunny gem to do this, you'll need to add it to your `Gemfile`: